devtron-labs/devtron/docs/user-guide/global-configurations/tags-policy.md

 ## Add Tags

-To mandatory tags, follow these steps:
+To add tags, follow these steps:

 1. From the left pane, navigate to the Global Configuration section.
 2. Select Tags within the Global Configuration section.